surveyjs/survey-creator/docs/toolbox.md

 ## Add a Custom Toolbox Item

-If you want to extend the predefined toolbox item collection, call the `addItem(itemConfiguration, [index])` method to add a custom item.
+If you want to extend the predefined Toolbox item collection, call the `addItem(itemConfiguration, [index])` method to add a custom item.
 This method accepts the following arguments:

 - `itemConfiguration`
-A [toolbox item configuration object](https://surveyjs.io/Documentation/Survey-Creator?id=iquestiontoolboxitem).
+A [Toolbox item configuration object](https://surveyjs.io/Documentation/Survey-Creator?id=iquestiontoolboxitem).
 The [`name`](https://surveyjs.io/Documentation/Survey-Creator?id=iquestiontoolboxitem#name), [`iconName`](https://surveyjs.io/Documentation/Survey-Creator?id=iquestiontoolboxitem#iconName), and [`json`](https://surveyjs.io/Documentation/Survey-Creator?id=iquestiontoolboxitem#json) properties are required.
 When you configure an object for the `json` property, refer to the API help section of your question type for a list of available properties.
 For example, if you configure a Dropdown question, refer to the [Dropdown API](https://surveyjs.io/Documentation/Library?id=questiondropdownmodel) help section.

 - `index`
 The target index of the item.
 Use `0` to add the item at the first position, `1` to add it at the second position, and so on.
 Do not specify `index` if you want to display the item at the end.

 The following code adds a custom item that allows users to select a country from a drop-down menu.
-Since the `index` argument is `0`, the toolbox displays the item at the beginning.
+Since the `index` argument is `0`, the Toolbox displays the item at the beginning.

 ```js
 creator.toolbox.addItem({